-Dynamic Accents End Table Pet Crate: If you're looking for something that seems less like a crate and more like something more comfortable for both your home and your new rescue dog, consider this crate from Dynamic Accents.
+Dynamic Accents Fortress OAK Crate: If you're looking for something that seems less like a crate and more like something more comfortable for both your home and your new rescue dog, consider this crate from Dynamic Accents.
 Instead of the traditional metal look, this crate looks like a mahogany end table.
 This crate also includes a waterproof pad and non-marking furniture feet.
 Plus, it adds a luxurious look to any home.

 Helping Your Rescue Assimilate To The Crate

 Regardless of which product you choose, it's getting your pup calm inside the crate that is the tricky part.
 Many times, rescue dogs have spent an extended period of time in a shelter, so they're not be too excited about going back inside a cage.
 He or she might associate the crate with abandonment and other negative feelings.
 Therefore, it's important initially to keep the crate in a high-traffic area in your home, where your pet can easily see other family members while getting used to the crate.
 The Humane Society

 suggests feeding your dog meals inside the crate to help assure that the crate is a safe and happy place, not a punishment.